wesbos/HTML5-Face-Detection/readme.md

 *App.start('blur'); // blur example

-Requires a browser that supports getUserMedia.
-This demo will be updated with opera support soon but currently uses chrome canary
+Requires a browser that supports getUserMedia (Opera Labs camera or Chrome Canary)

 Start Google Chrome Canary with open -a Google\ Chrome\ Canary --args --enable-media-stream  OR enable the flag in about:flags

 --------------------------------------------------------------------------------

 Original links with a stored local video:

 Demo Video: http://www.youtube.com/watch?v=YYES9Qd094o&hd=1